QCD thermalization: Ab initio approaches and interdisciplinary connections: Far-from-equilibrium gluon and quark production: From plasma instabilities to non-thermal attractors

-For gauge fields, the two-step procedure is in practice replaced by a simplified description whereby one starts with the fully non-linear classical-statistical description already from the initial time in the strong-field regime.
+The two-step procedure is in practice replaced by a simplified description whereby one already starts with the fully non-linear classical-statistical description from the initial time in the strong-field regime.
 This can be well controlled, for a given regularization with lattice spacing $a$ in the weak coupling limit, by ensuring that vacuum fluctuations from modes with momenta near the cutoff $\sim 1/a$ do not dominate the dynamics.
-Several studies investigated the range of validity of this simplified ``one-step" mapping of the original quantum theory onto the classical-statistical description--see for instance Ref.~\cite{Epelbaum:2014yja}; the limitations of the classical-statistical approximation have been studied in detail in Ref.~\cite{Berges:2013lsa} for scalar field theories.
+Several studies have investigated the range of validity of this simplified ``one-step" mapping of the original quantum theory onto the classical-statistical description--see for instance Ref.~\cite{Epelbaum:2014yja}; the limitations of the classical-statistical approximation were studied in detail in Ref.~\cite{Berges:2013lsa} for scalar field theories.

-\Fig{fig:InstOverview} provides snapshots of the time evolution of the gluon distribution for an analytically computed initial spectrum of fluctuations given in Ref.~\cite{Epelbaum:2013waa} employing the fully non-linear classical-statistical description already from the initial time in the strong-field regime.
+Figure \ref{fig:InstOverview} provides snapshots of the time evolution of the gluon distribution for an analytically computed initial spectrum of fluctuations given in Ref.~\cite{Epelbaum:2013waa}, already employing the fully non-linear classical-statistical description from the initial time in the strong-field regime.
 The non-equilibrium evolution is computed numerically using the Wilson formulation of lattice gauge theory in real time~\cite{Berges:2014yta}.
-In addition to gauge invariant quantities, (Coulomb type) gauge fixed distribution functions can be extracted for comparison to effective descriptions such as kinetic theory.
+In addition to gauge invariant quantities, Coulomb type gauge fixed distribution functions can be extracted for comparison to effective descriptions such as kinetic theory.
+The definition of the distribution function shown in \Fig{fig:InstOverview} employs the two-point correlation function of the gauge field following Ref.~\cite{Berges:2013eia}.
 While the gluon distribution as a function of transverse momentum $p_T$ and rapidity wave number $\nu$ is dominated by the boost-invariant $(\nu=0)$ background at early times $Q_S \tau \sim 1$, an over-occupied plasma emerges on a time scale $Q_S \tau \sim \log^{2}(\alpha_{S}^{-1})$.